Haid-Faiz/NewsLand/README.md

 [![API](https://img.shields.io/badge/API-23%2B-blue.svg?style=flat)](https://android-arsenal.com/api?level=23)

 **It shows news under following catagories:**
-- Top Headlines wise news under 5 country
+- Top Headlines wise news from 5 country
-- Category wise news under 5 category
+- Category wise news from 5 category
-- Source wise news under 5 sources
+- Source wise news from 5 sources

 ### Architecture
-The project follows the general MVVM structure without any specifics.
+The project follows the MVVM structure with Modular Architecture without any specifics.

 There are two _modules_ in the project